fusiondirectory/fusiondirectory-user-manual/source/plugins/sinaps/functionalities.rst

 Functionalities
 ===============

+Once your FusionDirectory instance is correctly set to be receiving user and structures diffusion events in Sinaps and Sinaps plugin is up and running (see :ref:`configuration` ), creation and modification on Sinaps objects will be applied in FusionDirectory with the following rules.

 Diffusion
 ---------

-Once your FusionDirectory instance is correctly set to be receiving user and structures diffusion events in Sinaps and Sinaps plugin is up and running (see configuration_), creation and modification on Sinaps objects will be applied in FusionDirectory with the following rules.

-When a Diffusion event is received, FusionDirectory first looks at the cross references and search for the application identifier set in the configuration.
-If no reference is found or the reference found is then not found in the LDAP, an object is created.
-Otherwise the matching object is updated.
+When a Diffusion event is received :

+* FusionDirectory first looks at the cross references and search for the application identifier set in the configuration
+* If no reference is found or the reference found is not found in the LDAP, an object is created.
+* Otherwise the matching object is updated.

 Structure
 +++++++++

-Structures are synchronized as SupAnn_ entities.
+Structures are synchronized as :ref:`SupAnn` entities.

 ==========================  ==============================================  ===========
 FusionDirectory field       Sinaps XML field                                Details